French's® Debuts Limited-Edition Mustard Donuts in Celebration of National Mustard Day

 - Smorgasburg (90 Kent Ave.)

-French's and Dough will also release a limited number of French's Mustard Donuts for nationwide shipping on August 6, 2022, at 12 p.m.
-PT/3 p.m.
-ET.
+French's and Dough will also release a limited number of French's Mustard Donuts for nationwide shipping on August 6, 2022, at 9 a.m.
+ET / 6 a.m.
+PT.
 Order a free box of two at DoughDoughnuts.com.
-If you snooze and lose out on this limited offering French's has shared a make-at-home recipe available at Frenchs.com/MustardDonut.
+If you snooze and lose out on this limited offering French's has shared a make-at-home recipe available at Frenchs.com/MustardDonuts.
 For more mustard fun, follow @Frenchs and @DoughDoughnuts and search #MustardDonuts.

 Media Note: Please click here for high-resolution images of French's Mustard Donuts.